ColinTr/ClassificationForRegression/README.md

     The mandatory parameters are :
     * dataset_name : The dataset to use
-    * classifiers : The classifiers to compare (choices : RandomForest, LogisticRegression, XGBoost, GaussianNB, Khiops)
+    * classifiers : The classifiers to compare (choices : RandomForest, LogisticRegression, XGBoost, GaussianNB, Khiops) **Any classifier of sklearn with model.predict_proba() are also supported.** In that case, use full module name (ex : sklearn.naive_bayes.GaussianNB)
     * regressors : The regression models to use (Choices : RandomForest, LinearRegression, XGBoost, GaussianNB, Khiops)

     The options are :
+    * extract : Run the feature_extraction step or not (Choices : True, False)
+    * grid_search : Automatically optimize the hyperparameters for the given dataset using a grid search (Choices : True, False)
+    * baseline : Compute the baseline or not (Choices : True, False)
+    * extracted_only : Use only the extracted features to train the regressor (Choices : True, False)
+    * n_jobs : The number of cores to use
     * output_classes : The method of class generation (Choices : below_threshold, inside_bin)
     * split_method : The splitting method to use (Choices : equal_width, equal_freq, kmeans)
     * n_estimators : The number of trees in the forest of RandomForest or the number of gradient boosted trees for XGBoost